-These were the words of advice offered by a patient at his appointment, in reflection of a second encounter with cancer.
-The first was a lymphoma diagnosis 10 years prior and recent scans showed a reappearance of malignancy along the spine.
+These were the words of advice offered to me by a patient when reflecting on his second encounter with cancer.
+The first was a lymphoma diagnosis 10 years prior, and recent scans showed a reappearance of malignancy along the spine.

 Many in this situation think hope lives at the crossroads of these two states, but when I contemplate the notion of hope, I don’t feel particularly empowered.

 Hope feels anxious to me, like a patient waiting by the phone for the oncologist to call with test results.
 It is akin to being tied by two ropes pulling in opposite directions and thus going nowhere.

 On one side is total acceptance of what the future may hold.
 Peacefully residing in this state, nothing is taken for granted and it is possible to be healed (on an emotional and spiritual level) even without hope of a cure.

 On the other side is a state of self-empowerment that drives change and the will to maintain it over time.